 With these three sales strengths we should have a great salesperson.
 But if we examine the skills in isolation, or in an unbalanced or ineffective way, we get a potentially unhealthy effect from these skills.
 For example, someone who asks challenging questions but is too persistent could come across as, ‘The Spanish Inquisition’:

-And as we all know, no customer expects the Spanish Inquisition!
-And this is probably why the salespeople who were interviewed, put ‘rapport building’ ahead of ‘knowing the customer’s business’.
+This is probably why the salespeople who were interviewed put ‘rapport building’ ahead of ‘knowing the customer’s business’.
 You need the first in order to achieve the second.
-When coaching sales people, Salestrong sales coaches often see the share of voice as being bias towards the sales person.
-Once the share of voice weakness has been redressed, the next typical issue is that salespeople struggle to give their questions the appropriate flow.
+When coaching sales people, I often see a share of voice as being bias towards the sales person which I discuss further here, but once this share of voice weakness has been redressed, the next typical issue is that salespeople struggle to give their questions the appropriate flow.
 In this type of situation the linkages between the questions are not apparent, or they do not flow easily.
 The questions need to flow just as a normal conversation flows.
 There needs to be connections between one question and the next.
 When these connections are missing, the interview can feel like the Spanish Inquisition.
 This is often due to sales people, perhaps for the first time, balancing questioning and listening at the same time.
 Something that is infinitely easier to write than it is to actually do!

-Someone who knows their customer’s business extremely well and is very persistent, at the extreme end, could potentially come across as a bit of a stalker.
-Particularly in the case of new customers.
-If you have performed significant research on them, and they are not aware of this, you could come across as a bit of a stalker.
+Someone who knows their customer’s business extremely well and is very persistent, at the extreme end, could potentially come across as a bit of a stalker; particularly in the case of new customers if you have performed significant research on them and they are not aware of you.
 Instead of opening up the customer, this could close them down.

 Somebody who asks challenging questions and knows the clients business really well, again at the extreme end, could potentially put the customer into a defensive mode.
 In such a situation the salesperson could come across as if they know too much.
 And let’s face it, nobody likes a smart arse.